top of page

 You subscribe to Becoming Net Positive, Paul Polman's newsletter on LinkedIn, and indeed, you own a copy of Net Positive, the book he co-authored with sustainability expert Andrew Winston, to share the learnings from the Unilever Net Positive case study.

-The shaman
+The seeker

 A post-Woody Allen New Yorker's joke: "People don't brag about their therapists anymore; they share stories about their shamans and their weekend heart- and third-eye-opening ceremonies."

-You have found a way to escape busyness, reconnect, heal, and gain perspective and clarity.
+You have found a way to unplug from busyness, reconnect, heal, and gain perspective and clarity.
 As you do your deep inner work, you gain a capacity to hold space for others to do theirs.
 A temptation is to think that you know better.
 Luckily, you have realized you are no more than a fellow traveler journeying on learning trails.

 Unless you want to escape as a contemplator, you must stay grounded and find ways to help move the needle in the material world with humility.